JavaScriptForEverything/jenkins/readme.md

 ```

 #### Step-1: Create VM or Docker container (As I did above)

+- Slave must have Java to work, because communication happend by Java
+- Slave must have Nodejs install to run node app
+- Slave must have docker if want to ssh between docker containers with same network

 #### Step-2: Configure Slave/Agent with SSH, [ docker can ssh internally ]

 Jenkins Manage > Node > New Node